Tips for Higher Education Marketing to Millennials

 - Six out of 10 students use social media to research their colleges.

 Obviously, the internet plays a massive role in helping students search for information about schools, so forget focusing your efforts on polished brochures.
 Your website needs to be on par with other colleges, but also needs to be responsive for mobile.
 And then you’ve got social media to keep in mind too.
 Your online efforts will continue to pay off throughout the lifetime of a student’s studies, as Northwestern University can attest to.

-WordPress has quickly become an important solution in the marketing and teaching toolset of public and private universities.
+WordPress has quickly become an important solution in the marketing and teaching tool-set of public and private universities.
 Here are a few of the colleges and universities running WordPress.